DevRookies/Development/README.md

 ﻿# Version of the game

-Fire&Ice v.0.0.3
+Fire&Ice v.0.0.4

 ## Description

 The third version of jump 'n run platformer game.
-You will be able to play with the character being able to jump, run, change between forms and even die falling into the venom!
+You will be able to play with the character being able to jump, run, change between forms, kill enemies and even die falling into the venom!
 Make sure to save the game in crucial situations.
 Fire goes with fire and ice goes with ice.
 Don't forget that!

 ## Links